mpostol/OPC-UA-OOI/Networking/DataLogger/README.md

-﻿# DataLogger Consumer Component
+﻿# `ReferenceApplication` Consumer - Data Logger

 ## Getting Started

-`DataLogger` is a component of the ReferenceApplication.
+`DataLogger` is a component of the `ReferenceApplication`.

 Semantic Data Reactive Networking based on OPC UA Part 14 Pub/Sub library.

+## Current release

+> Note; This library is not considered to be published as the NuGet package.

 <!--# TBD